 - Critically evaluate health information through the application of information literacy skills.

 - Effectively communicate health information.

 - Use research methods to complete scholarly work.

 I had the chance to work for a coconut oil company in Nicaragua.
 It has created an entirely new economy in a part of the country that barely has access to electricity.

 Career and Other Opportunities

-Graduates go on to professional or graduate programs in a range of health-related fields, including physician assistant, nursing, occupational therapy, and naturopathic medicine.
-In addition, our graduates are working in a range of fields:
+Graduates go on to professional or graduate programs in a range of health fields, including nutrition, addictions, behavioral health, health promotion, as well as nursing, physician assistant, occupational therapy, and naturopathic medicine.
+In addition, our graduates are working in a variety of fields: